tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Examples

-dwc:pathway="Stowaway": Response.status=AMENDED, Response.result=dwc:pathway="transportStowaway", Response.comment="dwc:pathway contains an interpretable value according to the bdq:sourceAuthority"
+dwc:pathway="Stowaway": Response.status=AMENDED, Response.result=dwc:pathway="transportStowaway", Response.comment="dwc:pathway contains an interpretable value in the bdq:sourceAuthority"

-dwc:pathway="weed": Response.status=NOT_AMENDED, Response.result="", Response.comment="dwc:pathway does not contain an interpretable value according to the bdq:sourceAuthority"
+dwc:pathway="weed": Response.status=NOT_AMENDED, Response.result="", Response.comment="dwc:pathway does not contain an interpretable value in the bdq:sourceAuthority"

 ### Use Cases